usj08/WirelessComm_Demos/PF Scheduler Demo (Section 6.7)/readme.md

 - This part simulates PF scheduler and observes the user-selecting behavior.

 ### Part 3.
 Multiuser Diversity on Various Mobility Scenarios
-- EOM.
+- For fixed(Rician) and from low-mobility (3km/h Clarke's Model, Correlated Rayleigh) to high-mobility (70km/h Rayleigh), we delve into exploitness of multiuser diversity for each channel scenario.

 ### Part 4.
 Opportunistic Beamforming on Slow Fading Channel
+- From Part 3, we have come to know dynamic range of the channel (big fluctuation) induces multiuser diversity for static environment.
-- Let's analyze the performance of opportunistic beamforming and discuss/compare with the tx beamforming (coherent beamforming) techniques.
+- Thus let we analyze the performance of opportunistic beamforming and discuss/compare with the tx beamforming (coherent beamforming) techniques in *Slow* Fading Channel.

+### Part 5.
+Opportunistic Beamforming on Fast Fading Channel
+- The natural question that arises is that does opportunistic scheme is useless when it comes to **Fast** Fading channel?
+- Generally yes, but if for specific scenarios such that the dynamicity can be added although the channel is already fast-fading, it impinges upon the channel via adding additional fluctuation.
+Take a look at this.

+I welcome any kind of suggestion or revision requests.